JUIT22/socially-functions/README.md

 # socially
-A social media app developed as part of a university project.
+A social media with follow/unfollow system and one to one chat functionality incorporated with newsapi where users can post or share anything with friends.